The reality of Direct Remote ID

 Does Direct Remote ID work?

-The simple answer is, No, it does not work as it was intended to, and there is a long list of reasons why.
+The simple answer is that it does not work as intended, and there are numerous reasons for this.

 Direct Remote ID vs Network Remote ID

 The fundamental difference between Direct Remote ID and Network Remote ID is the broadcast method.
 DRI uses Bluetooth and Wi-Fi, which have very limited range and compatibility issues.
 Network Remote ID uses a GSM/LTE network to pinpoint the drone’s location, assuming it has signal coverage; range is only limited by network coverage.
-Network Remote ID comes in the form of a module attached to the drone, like the Dronetag Mini attached to the Mavic 3 below.
+Network Remote ID is provided as a module attached to the drone, such as the Dronetag Mini connected to the Mavic 3 below.

-As you can see, we have a network remote ID module and have tested it with various apps; it is a far more robust solution to the problem of security and privacy concerns.
+As you can see, we have a network remote ID module that we have tested with various apps; it is a far more robust solution to the problem of security and privacy concerns.

 The concept of DRI

 While the concept of direct remote ID is good, the implementation is far from acceptable.
-The social acceptance of the public being able to identify a drone over or near their property is fair, but there are risks for operators and a leave the public with false sense of security.
+The social acceptance of the public being able to identify a drone over or near their property is fair.
+Still, there are risks for operators, and it leaves the public with a false sense of security.
 Being told by regulators of the virtues of DRI, yet not informed of the limitations

 These are some of the reasons why DRI has failed and will continue to fail until updated regulation is implemented.

-- iPhones cannot detect DRI due to the closed nature of the software, which means about 50% of the public will never be able to detect the drone over their house, as was intended.
+• iPhones cannot detect DRI due to the software’s closed nature, meaning about 50% of the public will never be able to detect the drone over their house, as intended.

-- Many Android platforms fail to detect DRI signals.
-In a recent audit by an NAA, who has 6 devices with them, they detected the DRI on one device briefly, before it disappeared and didn’t detect it again.
+• Many Android platforms fail to detect DRI signals.
+In a recent audit by an NAA, which had six devices with them, the DRI was detected on one device briefly before it disappeared and was not detected again.
 The drone was within feet of the android device.

-- The range of Wifi and Bluetooth signals are very limited.
-The expectation by the regulators is that everyone is flying within the regulations, which is not always the case.
+• The range of Wifi and Bluetooth signals is minimal.
+Regulators expect everyone to fly within the regulations, but this is not always the case.

-- If the person does not have their operator ID input, the drone’s serial number is broadcast.
-A great backup until you realise the NAA does not have a list of serial numbers, as they are no longer required under EASA regulations.
+• If the person does not have their operator ID input, the drone’s serial number is broadcast.
+An excellent backup until you realise the NAA does not have a list of serial numbers, as they are no longer required under EASA regulations.